 - Put filling in pre-made pie crust.

-- Bake for and hour and ten minutes or until the center is settled enough for a toothpick to come out of the center clean.
+- Bake for 1 hour and 10 minutes or until the center is settled enough for a toothpick to come out of the center clean.

 - Eat and enjoy!